 Hey FAM!
 Today let’s talk about a very important topic: How to act to save the oceans?
 As you may know, we are passionate about diving and marine animals.
 Seeing the oceans and animals in danger is really heartbreaking for us.
 We have already seen the difference between our dives a few years ago and now.
-Unfortunately, this have changed a lot.
+Unfortunately, this has changed a lot.

 Every living thing depends on the ocean.
 Covering more than 70% of our planet’s surface, it contains an astounding diversity of life.
 And this affects everything from global weather patterns to food systems.
 So when we hear the ocean is in trouble from the effects of overfishing, climate change, and pollution it’s easy to feel powerless.
 While many of these issues will require leadership from governments and businesses, there are plenty of actions you can take that will make a big difference for the ocean!
 Here are 5 easy ways to act.
 Let’s act together today!